Skip to main content

 • Define limits intentionally

-• Use size and age rules that reflect how the system is actually used
+• Use size and age rules based on real-world usage

-• Revisit settings after adding cameras or changing frame rate / resolution
+• Revisit settings after adding cameras or changing resolution, FPS, or codec

 Performance Considerations

-• Storage performance matters during recording and playback
+• Storage performance affects both recording and playback

-• Too much write load on slow storage can affect the whole system
+• High write load on slow disks can degrade system performance

 • Fast storage for active recording